 Laine notes how finding a crew virtually has been so important as we navigate the pandemic together.

 “The community is so awesome.
 And like you said, Kate, we’re fortunate to be able to find people virtually, through a positive outlet, in a time of darkness in the world.
 To be able to create this space where we could not only exercise and feel good about ourselves but also meet people and talk about those challenges and wins… that’s special.
 You get to know people quickly.”

 “Yes,” agrees Kate.
 “What I also love about it is how amazing people are in this group.
 Some people row every single day.
 I'm not one of those people, because, for both my body and myself, I like variety, but that blows me away.
 It's been fun to encourage people to push themselves.”

 “People share with me that they’ve never done a push-up.
 I tell them to try for ten today with their knees down, and then perhaps 15 tomorrow.
 It's super fun and a little silly, and some people have been like, "Oh my God, I never thought I could do this.
 I just got so much stronger in one month!"
 It’s been so fun.”

 Laine notes how much she and the other Athletes are fueled by the energy of the Facebook group as well.

-“My favourite thing is seeing that you guys enjoy the workouts, or that you pushed through something that you didn't think you could.
+“My favorite thing is seeing that you guys enjoy the workouts, or that you pushed through something that you didn't think you could.
 And you've just recently hit a million meters to join the Million Meter Club, is that right?”